ArneBinder/DTAMetadata/documentation/diary_arne.md

  o sorting for _not_ embedded/representive columns works

 205-01-13
- o sorting of embedded columns is working.
+ o sorting of embedded columns is working. o prepared to generate orderBy functions. added templates tableRowOrderColumnFunction and tableRowViewQueryMethods to the table_row_view behavior.

  TODO:
  o Tab-Constraint DONE